How can I contribute ?

 You are welcome to propose patches.
 But, please read the HACKING file first.

-Send patches against the current version of the code (latest svn revision), not the stable release or an old beta version.
+Send patches against the current version of the code (latest git/master revision), not the stable release or an old beta version published.
 Patches can be created with :

 git diff HEAD > mydiff.patch

-You can start by reading the KDE Translation HOWTO.
+You can start by reading the Translation HOWTO.

 Help to our excellent documentation is always welcome.
-For all matters concerning it, write to gerhard at kulzer dot net.
-Our documentation is established in docbook format (KDE standard, a must reading).
+For all matters concerning it, write to digiKam developers mailing list.
+Our documentation is established in docbook format standard.
 This README file explains in more detail how to do structure the documents, how to do screenshots, compress them and so on.

-Even small additions/changes in ASCII format are possible, and should be sent to gerhard_at_kulzer_dot_net so that they can be incorporated in the docbook.
+Even small additions/changes in ASCII format are possible, and should be create a new bugzilla entry with a patch against git/master code, so that they can be incorporated in the docbook.

 We need some sample files produced by recent digital cameras, especially RAW and JPEG files from different manufacturers (like Canon, Nikon, Sony, Olympus, Sigma and so on).